Matrix Decomposition and Applications: Jordan Decomposition

 \section{Jordan Decomposition}

-In eigenvalue decomposition, we suppose matrix $\bA$ has $n$ linearly independent eigenvectors.
-However, this is not necessarily true for all square matrices.
-We introduce further a generalized version of eigenvalue decomposition which is called the Jordan decomposition named after Camille Jordan \citep{jordan1870traite}.
+In eigenvalue decomposition, we assume that the matrix $\bA$ has $n$ linearly independent eigenvectors.
+However, this assumption does not hold for all square matrices.
+To address this limitation, we introduce a generalized form of eigenvalue decomposition, known as the \textit{Jordan decomposition} or \textit{Jordan canonical form}, named after \textit{Camille Jordan} \citep{jordan1870traite}.

-We first introduce the definition of Jordan blocks and Jordan form for the further description of Jordan decomposition. \begin{definition}[Jordan Block] An $m\times m$ upper triangular matrix $B(\lambda, m)$ is called a Jordan block provided all $m$ diagonal elements are the same eigenvalue $\lambda$ and all upper subdigonal elements are ones:
+To describe the Jordan decomposition, we begin by defining \textit{Jordan blocks} and the \textit{Jordan form}. \begin{definition}[Jordan block] An $m\times m$ upper triangular matrix $B(\lambda, m)$ is called a \textit{Jordan block} if all its $m$ diagonal elements are equal to $\lambda$, and all superdigonal elements are 1.
+Mathematically,